-Phase-Align Buffer
+Phase-align Buffer

-Data from the Input Registers is passed either to the Encoder or to the associated Phase-Align Buffer.
-When the transmit paths are operated synchronous to REFCLK↑ (TXCKSEL = LOW and TXRATE = LOW), the Phase-Align Buffers are bypassed and data is passed directly to the parity check and Encoder blocks to reduce latency.
+Data from the Input Registers are passed either to the Encoder or to the associated Phase-align Buffer.
+When the transmit paths are operated synchronous to REFCLK↑ (TXCKSEL = LOW and TXRATE = LOW), the Phase-align Buffers are bypassed and data is passed directly to the Parity Check and Encoder blocks to reduce latency.

-When an Input-Register clock with an uncontrolled phase relationship to REFCLK is selected (TXCKSEL \neq LOW) or if data is captured on both edges of REFCLK (TXRATE = HIGH), the Phase-Align Buffers are enabled.
+When an Input-Register clock with an uncontrolled phase relationship to REFCLK is selected (TXCKSEL \neq LOW) or if data is captured on both edges of REFCLK (TXRATE = HIGH), the Phase-align Buffers are enabled.
 These buffers are used to absorb clock phase differences between the presently selected input clock and the internal character clock.

-Initialization of these Phase-Align buffers takes place when the TXRST input is sampled by two consecutive rising edges of REFCLK.
-When TXRST is returned HIGH, the present input clock phase relative to REFCLK↑ is set.
+Initialization of the Phase-align Buffers takes place when the TXRST input is sampled LOW by two consecutive rising edges of REFCLK.
+When TXRST is returned HIGH, the present input clock phase relative to REFCLK is set.
 TXRST is an asynchronous input, but is sampled internally to synchronize it to the internal transmit path state machines.

-Once set, the input clocks are allowed to skew in time up to half a character period in either direction relative to REFCLK \uparrow ; i.e., $\pm 180^\circ$.
-This time shift allows the delay paths of the character clocks (relative to REFLCK \uparrow) to change due to operating voltage and temperature, while not affecting the design operation.
+Once set, the input clocks are allowed to skew in time up to half a character period in either direction relative to REFCLK; i.e., $\pm 180^{\circ}$.
+This time shift allows the delay paths of the character clocks (relative to REFCLK) to change due to operating voltage and temperature, while not affecting the design operation.

-If the phase offset, between the initialized location of the input clock and REFCLK↑, exceeds the skew handling capabilities of the Phase-Align Buffer, an error is reported on the associated TXPERx output.
-This output indicates a continuous error until the Phase-Align Buffer is reset.
-While the error remains active, the transmitter for the associated channel outputs a continuous C0.7 character to indicate to the remote receiver that an error condition is present in the link.
+If the phase offset, between the initialized location of the input clock and REFCLK↑, exceeds the skew handling capabilities of the Phase-align Buffer, an error is reported on the associated TXPERx output.
+This output indicates a continuous error until the Phase-align Buffer is reset.
+While the error remains active, the transmitter for the associated channel will output a continuous C0.7 character to indicate to the remote receiver that an error condition is present in the link.

-In specific transmit modes, it is also possible to reset the Phase-Align Buffers individually and with minimal disruption of the serial data stream.
-When the transmit interface is configured for generation of atomic Word Sync Sequences (TXMODE[1] = MID) and a Phase-Align Buffer error is present, the transmission of a Word Sync Sequence will recenter the Phase Align Buffer and clear the error condition. ^[6]
+In specific transmit modes, it is also possible to reset the Phase-align Buffers individually and with minimal disruption of the serial data stream.
+When the transmit interface is configured for generation of atomic Word Sync Sequences (TXMODE[1] = MID) and a Phase-align Buffer error is present, the transmission of a Word Sync Sequence will re-center the Phase-align Buffer and clear the error condition.^[7]